 I was shocked by the process and results so far.
 Minnetonka had been allowing residents to walk their dog in the vast majority of the city as long as their dog was well controlled and not disrupting the peaceful lives of others.
 Now it is illegal for any dog to be off leash anywhere but your own property.

-Of course that did mean dogs needed to be on leash in many parks like Big Willow or Lone Lake for example, basically anyplace where there might be lots of people or traffic.
+Of course dogs had always needed to be on leash in almost all parks like Big Willow or Lone Lake for example, basically anyplace where there might be lots of people or traffic.

 Thankfully rough trails in the woods meadows, in the heart of nature, off leash walks had been allowed for off leash, under good control.